Conkerjoey/SharpE2/README.md

 # SharpE2
 This is a C# expression engine.
-The engine can convert string based simple mathematical expression to a value or a simplified expression.
+The engine can convert simple, string based, mathematical expression to a value or a simplified expression.

 This library is lightweight as it is under 20 ko.